 755 Archival Appraisal (3).
 Prerequisite, INLS 556.
 Explores history, theories, techniques, and methods that archivists use to identify documents and other materials of enduring value for long-term preservation.

 757 Principles and Practices in Archival Description (3).
 Prerequisite, INLS 556.
-Recommended preparation, INLS 520 or 521.
+Recommended preparation, INLS 520.
 Explores the history, principles, development, and use of archival description with a focus on EAD and MARC structures.
 Presents authority and subject analysis work and description for special formats.

 758 International and Cross-Cultural Perspectives for Information Management (3).
 Examines information in society for selected nations/cultures.
 Compares institutions, processes, and trends in the globalization of information management in the face of barriers of language and culture.

 760 Web Databases (3).
 Prerequisites, INLS 572 and 623.
 Programming experience required.
 Explores concepts and practice surrounding the implementation and delivery of Web-enabled databases.
 Students will gain experience with and evaluate PC and Unix Web database platforms.

 762 Internet Issues and Future Initiatives (3).
 Prerequisite, INLS 572.
 Members of this seminar discuss emerging Internet policy issues such as copyright, intellectual property, privacy, and security.
 Participants will also explore emerging Internet tools and applications.

 780 Research Methods (3).
 Prerequisites, INLS 500, and 501 or 509.
 Required preparation, completion of 12 credit hours.
 An introduction to research methods used in library and information science.
 Includes the writing of a research proposal.